TVA in Georgia

 Other TVA Operations

-- Georgia households had 978,930 kilowatt-hours of electric energy efficiency savings resulting from 577 In-Home Energy Evaluations by TVA-certified evaluators and over 163 do-it-yourself home energy evaluations taken online or by paper survey.
+Georgia households had 542,991 kilowatt-hours of electric energy efficiency savings resulting from the completion of 360 eScore measures and 288 self-audits taken online or by paper survey.

 Tax Equivalent Payments

-- TVA paid $8.9 million in lieu of taxes in Georgia in 2014, based on power sales and power property values in the state.
+TVA paid over $9 million in lieu of taxes in Georgia in 2015, based on power sales and power property values in the state.

-- TVA works local power companies, directly served customers, and regional, state and community organizations to create economic development opportunities in the TVA region.
-Economic development focuses on attracting and retaining jobs, capital investment, and serving and supporting communities prepare for economic growth.
-During fiscal year 2014, approximately 660 jobs were created and retained in Georgia and $86.7 million was invested.
+TVA works with local power companies, directly served customers and regional, state and community organizations to create economic development opportunities in the TVA region.
+Economic development focuses on attracting and retaining jobs, capital investment and serving and supporting communities prepare for economic growth.
+During fiscal year 2015, approximately 1,600 jobs were created and retained in Georgia and $107 million was invested.